pygumby/progfun1-course-notes/notes/week_1.md

 + Evaluation of a function application (call-by-value):

   1. Evaluate the arguments, from left to right.
-  2. Replace the application with the functions right-hand side (it's body), and, at the same time, replace the formal parameters with the evaluated arguments.
+  2. Replace the application with the function's right-hand side (it's body), and, at the same time, replace the formal parameters with the evaluated arguments.

 + This scheme is known as the substitution model.
 The idea is that evaluation simply reduces an expression to a value.
 This can be done as long as the expression does not contain side effects.